morkro/morkro.de/src/_posts/2015-08-27-how-to-setup-your-own-es6-project.md

 ---
 layout: post
-title: "How to setup an ES6 production-ready project"
+title: 'How to setup an ES6 production-ready project'
-excerpt: "As ES6 is really hyped this year and the specification has eventually been finished, I wanted to start using it.
-By today I have turned almost all my private projects and a couple of client projects into a solid ES6 setup."
+excerpt: 'As ES6 is really hyped this year and the specification has eventually been finished, I wanted to start using it.
+By today I have turned almost all my private projects and a couple of client projects into a solid ES6 setup.'
 classes: article
 tags:
   - javascript
 ---

 As ES6 is really hyped this year and the specification has eventually been finished, I wanted to start using it.
 I have been _(okay I still am)_ the guy at work who took every chance talking about ES6 and all the glory it provides.
 Which might not have been the best idea with a lot of back-end developers joining the discussion: